A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Farm tours are free with your stay.
 Meet and feed alpacas, goats, chickens and sheep, take peaceful walks along river trails and enjoy evening campfires.

-Each yurt sleeps two to four.
+Each yurt sleeps two to four guests.

 Operates year-round.